 Outstanding educational institutions in St. Petersburg offer enriching lecture series all year long, including the University of South Florida - St. Petersburg, Eckerd College, St. Petersburg College, and the Poynter Institute for Media Studies.
 Past offerings have included John Seigenthaler, Arun Ghandi, Corey Flintoff, Paul Rusesabagina, and the United Nations International Day for the Elimination of Racial Discrimination.

 St. Petersburg is the birthplace of scheduled aviation.
-In 1914, pilot Tony Jannus flew the Benoist Airboat from St. Petersburg to Tampa on the world's first scheduled airline flight, transporting St. Petersburg Mayor Abe Pheil and a bag of mail.
+On January 1, 1914, pilot Tony Jannus flew the Benoist Airboat from St. Petersburg to Tampa on the world's first scheduled airline flight, transporting St. Petersburg Mayor Abe Pheil and a bag of mail.
 View a full-scale, operational replica of the historic airboat at the St. Petersburg Museum of History's Flight #1 Pavilion. www.spmoh.org or 727-894-1052

 Where can you see the world's most comprehensive collection of Salvador Dali's surrealistic art works, a spiral staircase resembling a strand of DNA, and a flowing glass dome rising 75 feet in the air?
 In St. Petersburg's newest museum –- the 66,450 square foot tribute to Spanish surrealist Salvador Dali.
 The new museum, more than twice the size of the previous, opened January 11, 2011, at One Dali Boulevard (Bayshore Dr. S.E. and 5th Ave N.E.). www.thedali.org or 727-823-3767.